COVID-19 Frequently Asked Questions (FAQs)

 How is coronavirus disease 19 treated?

 While there is no specific treatment for illness caused by a coronavirus disease 19, many of the symptoms can be treated.
 Treatment is based on the patient’s condition.
-There is no vaccine for coronavirus disease 19.

 What happens when cases are confirmed in Minnesota?